-- Mevalone® is used as a preventative and curative solution for Botrytis cinerea. - expanded number of crops against diseases such as powdery mildew and sclerotinia. - Mevalone® has recently been authorised in France for use on apples against storage-related diseases, thereby helping to reduce food waste in the supply chain. - The terpene active ingredients are derived from nature which means the product has a favourable environmental profile. - The multi-site mode of action means risk - pre-harvest intervals, it provides growers with maximum flexibility.
+- Mevalone[®] is used as a preventative and curative solution for Botrytis cinerea. - Mevalone® is now authorised on an expanded number of crops against diseases such as powdery mildew, downy mildew and sclerotinia - Mevalone® has recently been authorised in France for use on apples against storage-related diseases, thereby helping to reduce food waste in the supply chain. - The terpene active ingredients are derived from nature which means the product has a favourable environmental profile. - The multi-site mode of action means risk of resistance is minimised. - Free from residue limits and with short pre-harvest intervals, it provides growers with maximum flexibility.

-The cost of controlling Botrytis and related species accounts for about 8 per cent of the fungicide market worldwide.
+The cost of controlling Botrytis cinerea and related species accounts for about 8 per cent of the fungicide market worldwide.

-Botrytis cinerea is one of the most extensively studied fungal pathogens and causes "grey mold" rot in more than 500 plant species vield losses in grape vines
+Botrytis cinerea is one of the most extensively studied fungal pathogens and causes "grey mold" rot in more than 500 plant species.

+\$10-100 Billion

-\$10-100 The annual economic losses due to B. cinerea Billion
+The annual economic losses due to B. cinerea

-28% Estimated post-Potential B. cinerea harvest apple losses caused by B. cinerea
+Estimated post-harvest apple losses caused by B. cinerea